 Annex B summarizes information for language designers cited in the subclauses of Clause 6 entitled “Implications for language design and evolution”.

-Annex C provides a template for the writing of programming language specific standards that would become Parts of ISO/IEC 24772 and that explain how the vulnerabilities from Clause 6 are realized in that programming language (or show how they are absent), and how they can be mitigated in language-specific terms.

 Throughout this document the font courier is used for tokens typically present in programming languages, such as false and true, but also for representative program samples from actual programming languages.

 General vulnerability issues and primary avoidance mechanisms